-1. Introduction
+Introduction

-The goal of the present note is to establish some basic results about tensor products and functor categories between 2-periodic $(=k((\beta))$ -linear, $\deg \beta = -2)$ dg-categories of matrix factorizations, beyond the case of isolated singularities.
-These results are surely unsurprising, however our approach may be of interest: Rather than working directly in the 2-periodic or curved context, we deduce the results from more refined statements about the $k[\![\beta]\!]$ -linear dg-category of coherent sheaves on the special fiber so that we are able to remain in the more familiar world of coherent sheaves.
-This is done using a convenient (derived) geometric description of the $k[\![\beta]\!]$ -linear structure of cohomology operations.
+This thesis is a revised and somewhat extended version of [P2].
+Our goal is to establish some basic results about tensor products and functor categories between 2-periodic ($=k((\beta))$ -linear, deg $\beta=-2$) dg-categories of matrix factorizations, beyond the case of isolated singularities.
+These results are surely unsurprising, however our approach may be of interest: Rather than working directly in the 2-periodic or curved contexts, we deduce the results from more refined statements about the $k[\beta]$ -linear dg-category of coherent sheaves on the special fiber so that we are able to remain in the more familiar world of coherent sheaves.
+This is done using a convenient (derived) geometric description of the $k[\beta]$ -linear structure of cohomology operations.